Concussion & Head Injury in Dallas

 What to Expect at Your Visit

-Same-/next-day intake & focused neuro exam
+Same-day or next-day intake & focused neurologic exam

 I-PAS assessments